Oblivionsage/BinAnalyzer/README.md

 **For authorized security research and educational purposes only.**

 By using this tool, you agree to obtain proper authorization, comply with all laws, and accept full responsibility for your actions.
 Developers are not liable for misuse.
-Unauthorized use may result in criminal prosecution.
+Unauthorized use may result in criminal prosecution

 ---

 ## Overview

 BinAnalyzer is a comprehensive binary analysis framework built in modern C++17.
-It combines static analysis, threat intelligence extraction, and offensive security research capabilities in a single, efficient tool.
+It combines static analysis, threat intelligence extraction, and offensive security research capabilities in a single, efficient tool

 **Key Capabilities:**